mokyen/okyensourcesoftware/invariance.md

 };
 ```

 The variable `m_isLightOn` on can change completely independently from `m_brightness`, but the reverse is not true.
-Therefore, these two pieces of data still have an invariance, or, said another way, the relationship between these two is an invariant.
+Therefore, these two pieces of data still have an invariance: the brightness will only be updated when the light is on.

-## Relationship Between a Member and Resource

-When a data member needs to have a relationship with a "resource," the [Cpp Core Guidelines' recommended programming idiom is RAII](https://isocpp.github.io/CppCoreGuidelines/CppCoreGuidelines#p8-dont-leak-any-resources).
+## Guaranteeing Manipulation of a Resource, or RAII

+Resources such as files, sockets, or heap memory need to be managed so that the right steps are made to open/close, connect/close, or allocate/deallocate these assets.
+It can be dangerous to assume that a caller will properly implement the correct initialization/deinitialization, so the [Resource Allocation is Initialization, or RAII,](https://isocpp.github.io/CppCoreGuidelines/CppCoreGuidelines#p8-dont-leak-any-resources) technique was devised to encapsulate the assets.
+When RAII is utilized, the wrapping entity guarantees that any function that can access that object can be called from the end of its constructor until its destructor is called.

+This guarantee is our second form of invariance.

 cppreference.com [defines Resource Allocation Is Initialization](https://en.cppreference.com/w/cpp/language/raii) as:

 > Resource Acquisition Is Initialization, or RAII, is a C++ programming technique that binds the life cycle of a resource that must be acquired before use (allocated heap memory, thread of execution, open socket, open file, locked mutex, disk space, database connection—anything that exists in limited supply) to the lifetime of an object.

-RAII establishes a relationship between the data member and the resource.
-Placing a file handle as a public member would be dangerous, as changing it could create a memory leak.
-RAII creates an invariance between the member and the resource.
+>
+> RAII guarantees that the resource is available to any function that may access the object (resource availability is a [class invariant](https://en.wikipedia.org/wiki/Class_invariant), eliminating redundant runtime tests).
+It also guarantees that all resources are released when the lifetime of their controlling object ends, in reverse order of acquisition.

+Since the goal of RAII is to insulate the resource from direct manipulation, this necessitates that we use a class instead of a struct based on our previous discussion.

-On a side note, I really prefer the term CADRe, or Constructor Acquires-Destructor Releases, as a better name for remembering RAII.
+*On a side note, I really prefer the term CADRe, or Constructor Acquires-Destructor Releases, as a better name for remembering RAII.
 It is just easier to remember the meaning.
-However, it's hard to change a term that's been around longer than the Super Nintendo.
+However, it's hard to change a term that's been around longer than the Super Nintendo.*

 ## Property of a Data Member that Must Be True

 The final type of invariance is similar to the first but isn't a relationship between data members.
-Instead, there's something that needs to be enforced about a member.
+Instead, some condition of a data member exists that must be enforced unrelated to another data member.
 Maybe our integer needs to always be even.
 Perhaps a string can only be a certain length.
 One of the most common places this is seen is in nontrivial getters or setters for an object that performs some enforcement.

 Consider this example: